Mercedes-Benz Power Steering Reservoir Leak Fix

 - Remove the reservoir cap by turning it counterclockwise.

-- Place an oil pan under the car, then use a fluid transfer pump to drain the reservoir.
+- Place an oil pan under the car, then drain the reservoir using a fluid transfer pump.

 - Using Torx 30 (T-30), remove three(3) reservoir bolts; you may use a plier or a small pipe to add some leverage in turning the screws.

-- Using a pick tool, remove the locking C-clip from the back of the reservoir by pulling it.
+- Using a pick tool, pull the locking C-clip from the back of the reservoir.
 Be careful not to drop the C-clip.

 - Pull the reservoir towards the front of the vehicle, then tilt it down after it comes off to minimize the power steering fluid leak.